The Rake | Horror Story

 “Not them,” he growled, driving his knee into its chest, blood bubbling at his lips.

-The Rake’s claws tore into him, ripping through his stomach, his chest, his throat, each wound a death sentence, but Tom held on, his vision darkening, his body failing.
+The Rake’s claws tore into him, ripping through his stomach, his chest, his throat; each wound was a death sentence, but Tom held on, his vision darkening, his body failing.
 He saw the truck’s taillights disappearing down the road, heard Sammy’s cry fading into the night, and a calm settled over him.

 They were safe.
 His family was safe.